annavanwingerden/InboxIntelHack/README.md

 This project uses a hybrid deployment model:

-1.  **Frontend & Database:** The Next.js frontend is deployed to Vercel.
+1.  **Frontend & Database:** The Vite frontend is deployed to Netlify.
 2.  **Backend Logic:** Supabase Edge Functions are deployed from the local machine using the Supabase CLI:
     ```bash
     supabase functions deploy --project-ref <your-project-ref>